rtuszik/photon-docker/README.md

 ⚠️ **Warning: Large File Sizes** ⚠️

--   The Photon index file is fairly large and growing steadily (approximately 75-76GB compressed, 150-160GB uncompressed).
+-   The Photon index file is fairly large and growing steadily.
+As of beginning of 2025, around 200GB is needed for the full index.
+Growing 10-20GB per year.
 -   Ensure you have sufficient disk space available before running the container.
 -   The initial download and extraction process may take a considerable amount of time.
+Depending on your hardware, checksum verification and decompression may take multiple hours.

 ## Usage